Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Attack Mitigation: A Minimax Game

 \section{Attack Mitigation: A Minimax Game}

-This paper proposes a Sybil attack mitigation approach as a default defense mechanism to be integrated into the decision-making phase of ATSC systems, providing dynamic protection against worst case adversarial scenarios in real time.
+This paper proposes a coordinated Sybil attack mitigation scheme as a resilience-by-design approach to be integrated into the decision-making phase of AMATSC systems, providing real-time, dynamic protection in adversarial scenarios.